SHANTI YOGA INSTRUCTORS

 Jordan is a true example of how avid skepticism of contemplative and movement-based practices can transform into a meaningful and essential practice for everyday life.
 She first found yoga in 2010 on the remote island of East Timor.
 Dislike and unfamiliarity with a yoga practice grew to ambivalence and later to interest, curiosity and dedication while living on a sparsely population mango orchard in rural Northeastern Thailand.
 Later, the practice of yoga became a vital tool to counteract stress from working at a demanding international development non-profit in Washington, DC.

 In 2015, Jordan decided to leave the international development world to travel to study yoga intensively outside of Mysore, India, where she was trained in teaching Hatha Yoga at Samyak Yoga.
 Following time in India, Jordan studied Vipassana Meditation in Sri Lanka and eventually landed in St. Louis.
-When not sharing her practice with others and falling out of poses, Jordan is a MSW candidate at Washington University in St. Louis’s Brown School of Social Work, where she focused on integrating contemplative and somatic practices into mental wellness programming.
-She also serves as the Mental Health Promotion Coordinator for Washington University in St. Louis.
+When not sharing her practice with others and falling out of poses, Jordan works as the Assistant Director of Mental Health Outreach and Programming in St. Louis.

 Jordan’s classes have a lighthearted focus on finding steadiness and ease in the physical postures, while also cultivating a mindful awareness and reverence for the interconnectedness of the mind, body, and spirit.

 Sheila is a 20 year practitioner and activist.
 She has been offering holistic trauma therapy, therapeutic yoga, mindfulness training, women’s retreats and leading sacred for over 10 years.
 Her yoga training blends tantra, bhakti, shamanism and more.
 She currently co-owns moksha institute offering corporate leaders awaking experiences around the country.